flightaware/casstcl/README.md

 Given a schema and table and the name of an array, the array with key-value pairs where the keys are the names of each column in the table and the values are the cassandra data types of those columns

-We are also not satisfied with how this works, either, and it is likely to change in the (near) future.
+We are also satisfied with how this works and it is likely to completely revamp it in the (near) future.

 Bugs
 ---